 - Documented medical precedents

-Once your attorney has conducted an investigation of your case and collected the necessary evidence, they’ll be able to prove that the doctor’s negligence was the direct cause of your child’s injury.
-If an appropriate settlement hasn’t been offered at this point, your lawyer will take your case to court and use the evidence they’ve gathered to sway the jury in your favor.
+Once your attorney has investigated your case and collected sufficient evidence, they can prove that the doctor’s negligence directly caused your child’s injury.
+If the liable party fails to offer an appropriate settlement, your lawyer will take your case to court and use the evidence they’ve gathered to sway the jury in your favor.

-An Erb’s Palsy Attorney Can Build a Claim Regardless of How Your Child’s Injury Was Inflicted
+An Erb’s Palsy Attorney Can Build a Claim Regardless of How Your Child Was Injured

-There are several ways a child can sustain the injuries that cause Erb’s palsy.
-An attorney will be closely familiar with the different mistakes that cause nerve damage in newborns.
-They’ll also adjust their management of your case according to the specifics of the situation your child was injured in.
+A newborn can sustain the injuries that cause Erb’s palsy in several ways.
+An attorney will be closely familiar with the mistakes that cause nerve damage.
+They’ll also adjust their legal strategy according to the specifics of your child’s injury.

-Here are several of the medical incidents your Erb’s palsy lawyer will be able to build a case around:
+Here are several examples of the medical incidents your Erb’s palsy lawyer could build a case around:

-- Breech delivery.
-If your physician pulls too hard on your child’s feet during a breech (feet-first) delivery, it can damage your baby’s brachial plexus nerves and cause Erb’s palsy.
+- Breech birth: If your physician pulls too hard on your child’s feet during a footling breech (feet-first) delivery, it can damage your baby’s brachial plexus nerves and cause Erb’s palsy.

-- Improper use of medical instruments.
-Some deliveries require the use of forceps or vacuum extractors.
+- Improper use of medical instruments: Some situations require assistive delivery tools like forceps or vacuum extractors.
 If these tools are used incorrectly, they can cause your child’s nerves to stretch and tear.

-- Shoulder dystocia.
-If your baby’s shoulder gets stuck in the birth canal, your physician might have to pull on their head to complete the delivery.
-If this isn’t done with extreme care, it can damage your newborn’s nerves.
+- Shoulder dystocia: If your baby’s shoulder gets stuck in the birth canal, your physician might have to pull on their head to complete the delivery process.
+If this isn’t done carefully, it can damage your newborn’s nerves.

-Statute of Limitations for Filing an Erb’s Palsy Claim in Michigan
+Statute of Limitations for Filing an Erb’s Palsy Lawsuit in Michigan

-In Michigan, you have two years from the date of your child’s injury to file a medical malpractice claim.
-If your child’s injury was discovered later on, you’ll have to file your claim within six months of the date of diagnosis.
+In Michigan, you have two years from the date of your child’s injury to file a medical malpractice lawsuit.
+However, if your child’s nerve injury is discovered later, you must file your claim within six months of the diagnosis.

 An Erb’s Palsy Attorney Can Negotiate With Insurance Companies

-Insurance companies are infamous for ambushing injury victims with low-ball settlement offers.
-If you receive an offer from the guilty party’s insurer, make sure to have a skilled birth injury attorney look it over before you sign anything.
-Your lawyer will be able to determine if the offer is sufficient and negotiate a higher amount if necessary.
+Insurance companies are infamous for ambushing injury victims with lowball settlement offers.
+If you receive an offer from the negligent party’s insurer, have a skilled birth injury attorney look it over before you sign.
+A qualified lawyer will be able to determine if the offer is sufficient and negotiate a higher amount if necessary.

-Predatory insurers will use every trick in the book to deny you the compensation you’re owed.
+Predatory insurers will use various tactics to deny you the compensation you are owed.
 Fortunately, our Erb’s palsy attorneys in Michigan know how to handle insurance companies.
-They’re skilled negotiators, and aren’t afraid to take the defendant to court if an appropriate settlement isn’t offered.
+They are skilled negotiators and aren’t afraid to take the defendant to court if an appropriate settlement isn’t offered.

-At Birth Injury Law Group, we believe financial shouldn’t be a barrier to receiving first rate legal counsel.
-That’s why our lawyers work for a contingency-fee, or a portion of your court verdict.
-You won’t have to pay a dime in out-of-pocket fees, even if your case is unsuccessful.
+Finances shouldn’t be a barrier to receiving first-rate legal counsel.
+That’s why our lawyers work for a contingency fee, which is a portion of your settlement or court verdict.
+This arrangement means you won’t pay a dime in out-of-pocket fees, even if your case is unsuccessful.